Generalized Filippov solutions for systems with prescribed-time convergence: Introduction

 \section{Introduction}

 Regulation of a dynamical system's state to the origin is an important topic in control theory.
 In that regard, the type of convergence of the state is of particular relevance.
 While linear control achieves exponential convergence, more advanced approaches, such as homogeneous or sliding-mode controllers or observers, can achieve convergence in finite time \citep{roxin1966finite,levant2005homogeneity} or fixed time \citep{polyakov2011nonlinear}.
 More recently, \cite{song2017time,holloway2019prescribed} proposed approaches achieving so-called prescribed-time convergence using time-varying gains that tend to infinity at the prescribed convergence time instant.
-Several other prescribed-time approaches based on time-varying gains have since been proposed, e.g., by \cite{espitia2021predictor,zhou2021prescribed,aldana2022redesign}.
+While not all prescribed-time approaches use such unbounded gains, see e.g. \citep{zhou2022fixed}, several other prescribed-time approaches based on possibly unbounded time-varying gains have since been proposed, e.g., by \cite{espitia2021predictor,zhou2021prescribed,aldana2022redesign}.

 In \cite{song2017time} and many other works, trajectories are only considered until the convergence time instant $T$, i.e., on a time interval of the form $[t_0,T)$.
 In some scenarios, continuing trajectories beyond the convergence time instant is desirable, for example by switching to a sliding mode approach after the convergence time instant.
 From a theoretical point of view, this raises the issue of continuability of solutions as defined by \cite{filippov1988differential}.